edward-swirldslabs/hedera-improvement-proposal/HIP/hip-0000-cross-ledger-protocol-clpr.md

 CLPR Application messages.

-The `remote_clpr_endpoint_type` indicates the CLPR Endpoint type of the remote ledger which entails the data format of the content received and the type of state proof used to validate the content.
-The `remote_clpr_endpoint_config` indicates the optional ip addresses to connect to when reaching out to the remote endpoint and the initial configuration for validating state proofs.
+The `remote_clpr_endpoint_type` indicates the CLPR Endpoint type of the remote ledger which entails the data format of the content received from the remote endpoint and the type of state proof used to validate the content.
+The `remote_clpr_endpoint_config` indicates the ip addresses to connect to when reaching out to the remote endpoint and the initial configuration for validating state proofs.
+This collection of data should be stored in its own state and shared back in a state proof to the remote ledger to solicit updates to the configuration of the remote ledger.
+The `clpr_endpoint_id` is necessary in all connector registrations.
+The list of `clpr_endpoint_ips` may be empty.
+The `proof_config` is required in the first connector registered to the remote CLPR Endpoint, but may be omitted in subsequent connector registrations to the same CLPR Endpoint.
 If the list of ip addresses is empty, the local ledger will only receive connections from the remote ledger.
-At least one of the CLPR Endpoints must be configured with the IP Addresses of the other endpoint otherwise neither endpoint will attempt to communicate to the other.
+If a pair of CLPR Endpoints has a connector registered between them, at least one of the CLPR Endpoints must be configured with the IP Addresses of the other endpoint otherwise neither endpoint will attempt to communicate to the other.

 #### Abstract CLPR Channel Protocol

 When one CLPR Endpoint (local) reaches out to a remote CLPR Endpoint, there is at least 1 registered connector on the local endpoint that has provided one or more IP addresses to connect to.
 It is assumed that all IP addresses reach the same CLPR Endpoint.
-The process of creating channels between matching connectors and exchanging queued messages for each connector is as
+The process of creating a communication channel between to CLPR Endpoints to exchange connector state and queued messages is as follows:
-follows:

-1. The initiating endpoint sends the latest state proof validation configuration it has for the receiving endpoint.
+1. The initiating endpoint sends a `Proof of Remote CLPR Endpoint Config` channel message which is a state proof showing the initiating endpoint's configuration for the receiving endpoint.
-    1. In response, the receiving endpoint provides any update of the state proof validation configuration to the latest configuration
+    1. In response, the receiving endpoint provides state proofs which attest to the receiving endpoint's latest configuration.
-2. The receiving endpoint sends the latest state proof validation configuration it has for the initiating endpoint
+2. The receiving endpoint sends a `Proof of Remote CLPR Endpoint Config` channel message which is a state proof showing the receiving endpoint's configuration for the initiating endpoint.
-    1. In response, the receiving endpoint provides any update of the state proof validation configuration to the latest configuration
+    1. In response, the initiating endpoint provides state proofs which attest to the initiating endpoint's latest configuration.
-3. The initiating endpoint starts a series of connector syncs
+3. The initiating endpoint starts a series of `Connector Syncs`.
-4. The initiating endpoint sends a message indicating it is done
+4. The initiating endpoint sends a message indicating it is done.
-5. The receiving endpoint starts a series of connector syncs
+5. The receiving endpoint starts a series of `Connector Syncs`.
-6. The receiving endpoint sends a message indicating it is done
+6. The receiving endpoint sends a message indicating it is done.
 7. The network connection is closed.

-The messages for conveying and updating the state proof configuration are specific to the `CLPR Endpoint Type` and defined in that type's extension of the `CLPR Connector Protocol`.
+A CLPR Endpoint's response messages for attesting to its latest configuration are specific to that CLPR Endpoint type and are defined in that type's extension of the `CLPR Connector Protocol`.
+It may be the case that a series of state proofs showing incremental verifiable changes are necessary to attest to the latest configuration.
+An explanation of how to update the state proof verifier through these attestations of configuration must be provided in the specification of the extension for the CLPR Endpoint type.

 The protocol for a `Connector Sync` has the following pattern:

-1. The initiating endpoint sends a `proof of queue state` message for its local connector queue state.
+1. The initiating endpoint sends a `Proof of Connector Queue State` message for its local connector queue state.
     1. If the receiving endpoint does not have a matching connector, a reject message is sent in response and nothing further happens in the sync for this specific connector.
-2. Otherwise, the receiving endpoint sends a `proof of queue state` message for its local connector queue state.
+2. Otherwise, the receiving endpoint sends a `Proof of Connector Queue State` message for its local connector queue state.
-3. The initiating endpoint sends a `throttle specification` which determines how many queued messages it is willing to receive in this sync.
+3. The initiating endpoint sends a `Throttle Specification` which determines how many queued messages it is willing to receive in this sync.
-4. The receiving endpoint responds with its own `throttle specification`.
+4. The receiving endpoint responds with its own `Throttle Specification`.
-5. Each endpoint sends a sequence of `proof of message sequence` messages that communicate the next messages in the queue while respecting the throttle specifications.
+5. Each endpoint sends a sequence of `Proof of Message Sequence` messages that communicate the next messages in the queue while respecting the throttle specifications.
 6. TODO: Add Error Handling Into This Workflow
-7. Each endpoint sends a `finished with this sync` message to indicate they are ready to proceed to the next connector sync.
+7. Each endpoint sends a `Finished With This Sync` message to indicate they are ready to proceed to the next connector sync.

 #### Abstract Channel Messages

+##### Abstract Proof of Remote CLPR Endpoint Configuration

+A `Proof of Remote CLPR Endpoint Configuration` Channel Message has two parts.

+1. The configuration for the remote CLPR Endpoint stored in the local endpoint's state
+2. The state proof validating the hash of the bytes of the above.

+The content of the remote CLPR Endpoint configuration includes at minimum the following:
+1. `clpr_endpoint_id` : The CLPR Endpoint's Id
+2. `clpr_endpoint_ips` : The list of remote endpoint ip addresses
+3. `proof_configuration` : The latest known configuration for validating
+   proofs from the remote CLPR Endpoint

+Note that while this is the configuration from the remote endpoint, this content is in the local CLPR Endpoint's data format.
+Both the `clpr_endpoint_id` and the `proof_configuration` are variable length byte arrays to hold the appropriate content.
+There may be sub structure to the `proof_configuration` byte array, but that substructure only matters to the code implementing the proof verifier for the remote CLPR Endpoint's state proofs.

-##### Abstract Proof Of Queue State
+##### Abstract Proof of Connector Queue State

-A `Proof Of Queue State` Channel Message has two parts.
+A `Proof of Connector Queue State` Channel Message has two parts.

-1. The content of the local connector's queue state.
+1. The content of the local connector's queue state
-2. The state proof validating the hash of the bytes of the above content.
+2. The state proof validating the hash of the bytes of the above content

 The content of the endpoint's connector queue state is in the data format determined by the endpoint type and consists of at least the following: